What does ESC stand for?

 If you want to see the details of a motivational letter:

-When you start the European Voluntary Service, there will be 3 people you will be particularly interested in: The legal representative is usually the heads of organizations.
-The project manager is the person who will guide you through the activities you need to do during EVS.
+When you start the European Solidarity Corps, there will be 3 people you will be particularly interested in: The legal representative is usually the heads of organizations.
+The project manager is the person who will guide you through the activities you need to do during ESC.
 The Guide (Mentor) is the person who will make it easier for you to adapt to the organization and that society, to deal with your problems and to create a bridge between you and your host organization.

 We used the information from www.ua.gov.tr/agh while we were preparing this page.